 All program positions will be cross-trained to serve in each area of camp.
 As a faith-based camp, learning to serve others in a variety of areas is a great asset to you and to camp.

-new for 2022 — in partnership with the Young Adult Ministry – Michigan Conference of the United Methodist Church.
+In partnership with the Young Adult Ministry of the Michigan Conference of the United Methodist Church.
 Paid summer staff, training for valuable ministry and life experience. including programming, lifeguard, or maintenance.

 $600 per week

 Our camp counselors are the core of the camp staff and should be caring, enthusiastic, and have a genuine concern for children.
 Counselors supervise, lead, guide and live with a group of 3-10 children.
 These positions require maturity, creativity, and strong commitment to children.
 Candidates must be at least age 18 and have graduated from high school before January 1, 2022.

 Benefits include room & board, laundry available on site, wireless Internet access, beautiful location, making a difference, supportive staff community, delicious meals with vegetarian options and FUN!

 The Lifeguard works as a team with the other pool/waterfront staff to organize and implement a safe, comprehensive and fun watersports program geared to the interests and abilities of campers.
 Water activities include swimming (pool), canoeing, kayaking, and paddle boarding.